cvangysel/gitexd/doc/api.rst

 .. module:: gitexd

-The whole point of this project is to implement a daemon that offers Git repositories over the HTTP and SSH protocols and whilst being able to provide custom authentication, authorization, repository routing, error handling and invocation logic.
+The purpose of this project is to provide a base framework that exposes Git repositories over the HTTP and SSH transfer protocols whilst being able to provide custom authentication, authorization, repository routing, error handling and invocation logic.

-Starting the daemon can be done as simply as the following code snippet:
+Spawning an instance of the daemon can be done as simply as the following code snippet:

 .. code-block:: python